KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_pubkey` parameter designates a pubkey for receiving payments from the network.
 These payments can come in the genesis block, in all blocks mined thereafter, and from every transaction on the network.

 This parameter is not inteded for isolated use.
-It should only be activated on chains that also use at least one of the following parameters: `ac_perc`, `ac_founders, or `ac_import=PUBKEY`.
+It should only be activated on chains that also use at least one of the following parameters: `ac_perc`, `ac_founders`, or `ac_import=PUBKEY`.

 The `pubkey` must be a 66 character string (a compressed pubkey).
 You can find this pubkey for any address by using the [`validateaddress`](../komodo-api/util.html#validateaddress) command, and searching for the returned `pubkey` property.
 The first two digits of a compressed `pubkey` are only either `02` or `03`.
 (The corresponding `private key` must be present/imported to the wallet before using `validateaddress`.)